Ohio-RP/redm_waterwagon/README.md

 - Enable players to fill the wagon using water buckets, allowing water collection from water pumps.
 - Implement a system to save the remaining water count in the wagon to the database for future use, ensuring persistent gameplay.

+## Dependencies
+- Vorp Inventory

+## How to Install
+- Make sure dependencies are installed and updated.
+- Simply ensure the script after dependencies.

 ## Acknowledgment
 The initial concept and parts of the code were adapted from an older script called 'fm_farming.'
 Special thanks to the original creator for their contributions!